a1410453/To-Do-List/README.md

-# HabitTracker
+# ToDoList
-This Habit Tracker was made with tutorial from Kavsoft channel from youtube.
+This ToDoList was made with tutorial from Kavsoft channel from youtube.

 These concepts was used: